mghan/siriproxy-m1/README.md

 About
 -----

-Siriproxy-isy99i is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that allows you to control home automation devices using the [Universal Devices ISY-99i Series] (http://sales.universal-devices.com) controller through Apple's Siri interface on any iDevice that supports Siri.
+Siriproxy-isy99i is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that allows you to control home automation devices using the [Universal Devices ISY-99i Series] (http://sales.universal-devices.com) controller through Apple's Siri interface on any iOS that supports Siri.
 It does not require a jailbreak, nor do I endorse doing so.

 Utilizing the REST interface of the ISY-99i, this plugin matches certain voice commands and sends the appropriate command via http to the controller.
 See below for specific usage.